cheomanigua/godotdoc/content/docs/recipes/inventory_basics.md

 toc: true
 ---

+We are going to implement the inventory using two methods.
+The first method uses an **Array** as an inventory, and the second method uses an **Dictionary** as an inventory.

+## 1. Array inventory

 ### Setup
 - The input action **inventory** has been mapped to key `I`.
 - The code is meant to be appended to the [previous chapter](items_basics) **player.gd** script.